 7. Titian, Madonna and Child with Saints, 1535

-The greatest and most influential practitioner of the Venetian school during the Renaissance, Titian’s works are characterised by magnificently vibrant colouring and expressive brushwork - the Vatican Museum’s canvas is a bonafide masterpiece of the master’s maturity, and depicts the Virgin Mary cradling the infant Christ in a visionary landscape of featherlight clouds surrounded by putti.
-In the hazy terrestrial world below, saints Catherine, Nicholas, Peter, Anthony, Francis and Sebastian direct themselves devotedly to the sacred vision.
+The greatest and most influential practitioner of the Venetian school during the Renaissance, Titian’s works are characterized by magnificently vibrant coloring and expressive brushwork - the Vatican Museum’s canvas is a bonafide masterpiece of the master’s maturity and depicts the Virgin Mary cradling the infant Christ in a visionary landscape of featherlight clouds surrounded by putti.
+In the hazy terrestrial world below, saints Catherine, Nicholas, Peter, Anthony, Francis, and Sebastian direct themselves devotedly to the sacred vision.
 Note the nearly naked Sebastian on the left, pierced through by arrows in reference to his botched execution.
 The painting was commissioned for the Venetian church of San Niccolò dei Frari before being brought to Rome in the 1770s.

 8. Michelangelo Merisi da Caravaggio, The Entombment of Christ, c1600